PixarAnimationStudios/ruby-jss/lib/jamf/README-JP-API.md

 #### required: \[Boolean]
+Is this attribute required when creating a new Jamf object?

 If true, this attribute must be provided when creating a new local instance and cannot be set to nil or empty.

 #### readonly: \[Boolean]
+Is this attribute readonly?

 If true, no setter method(s) will be created, and the value is not sent to the API with #save

 #### multi: \[Boolean]
+Can this attribute contain more than one value?

 When true, this value comes as a JSON array and its items are defined by the 'class:' setting described above.
 The JSON array is used to contstruct an attribute array of the correct kind of item.